-The Rate Control page is shown below (see Figure 24):
+The Rate Control page is shown below (see Figure 26):

-To provide either an ingress or egress rate control for a port on the EtherWAN Managed Switch:
+To provide either an ingress or egress rate control for a port:

 - 1. Click in the Ingress or Egress Text Box for the appropriate port. - 2.
 Type in the ingress/egress rate for the port according to the values listed above. - 3.
 Click on the Update Setting button.